FiveTechSoft/mod_harbour/linux/readme.md

 sudo apachectl restart

-Create a test.prg at /var/www/html and go to localhost/test.prg in your browser
+Copy samples/test.prg to /var/www/html and go to localhost/test.prg in your browser

 **Instructions to build them (skip this if you just want to test it without built them)**